 After the interview and verification process is completed, a recommendation is made.
-The Bail Agency will either: 1) recommend some form of non-financial or conditional release; 2) recommend (in Superior Court only) that a pretrial detention hearing be held pursuant to D.C.
-Code §23-1322; or 3) make no recommendation concerning release.
-The correlation between the Agency's recommendation and Court action can be seen in the following table, which represents only Superior Court "lock-up" cases where some form of pretrial release or bond was set.
+The Pretrial Services Agency, depending on the individual case, either: 1) recommends some form of non-financial or conditional release; 2) recommends (in Superior Court only) that a pretrial detention hearing be held pursuant to D.C.
+Code \$23-1322; or 3) makes no recommendation concerning release.
+The correlation between the Agency's recommendation and Court action can be seen in the following tables, depicting the release practices in both D.C.
+Superior and U.S. District Courts.